csvsoundsystem/federal-treasury-api/readme.md

     ./run.sh

-_Warning_: this will take a while... ~10-15 minutes on my laptop.
+_Warning_: this will take a while... ~ 15-20 minutes on a 5 mbps connection.

 #### Windows
 Run everything